Image

 But even at the dawn of the 21st Century, Heterodontosauridae was still generally considered as sharing a more recent common ancestor with the "hypsilophodonts" and iguanodontians than with any other group of dinosaur: thus, the heterodontosaurids were thought to be the oldest branch of Ornithopoda.
 More recently, however, heterodontosaurids have been recognized as splitting from other ornithischians at a very basal divergence, and thus are no closer to ornithopods than to marginocephalians or to thyreophorans.
 So there are at present no recognized Late Triassic or Early Jurassic ornithopods.

 So what IS an ornithopod, then?
 Ornithopoda is defined as Parasaurolophus and all taxa closer to it than to Triceratops.
-The latest studies (from 2020 onward) have tended to find either re-expanded Ornithopoda to include most of the classic "hypsilophodont"-grade (i.e., non-iguanodontian) ornithopods (as shown here) or versions where Jeholosauridae and Thescelosauridae (among others) are excluded from Cerapoda.
+The latest studies (from 2020 onward) have tended to find either re-expanded Ornithopoda to include most of the classic "hypsilophodont"-grade (i.e., non-iguanodontian) ornithopods or versions where Thescelosauridae (among others) are excluded from Cerapoda; the latter is what we are following here.

 MAJOR GROUPS OF ORNITHOPODS

-Given the uncertainty about their relationships and membership, there aren't any clear synapomorphies for the group.
-Most ornithopods have premaxillae with rugose (roughened) surfaces, at least some development of an olecranon process ("funny bone projection") of the ulna, and caudal neural spines which extend beyond their centrum.
+Ornithopods have a jaw joint ventral to the dentary tooth row, giving them a more specialized bite.
+(Derived heterodontosaurids independently evolved this trait.)
+Also, the shaft of their ulna is somewhat bowed.
 Additionally, ornithopods have a more complex chewing (grinding of upper teeth against lower ones) than other dinosaurs.
 A hinge is present between the premaxilla, upper part of the jaws, and braincase on the one side and the maxilla and bones of the cheek region on the other.
 It was once thought that this had a simple out-and-back motion to help grind the teeth while chewing.
 As we will see below, however, the motion is more complex.
 In any case, even early ornithopods seem to be able to grind up their food to a finer degree than most dinosaurs, allowing them to more quickly nutrients from that food.

 (A note on the name "Ornithopoda": advanced iguanodontians do indeed have three-toed feet something like birds, as seen in these tracks.
 But basal ornithopods have four forward-facing toes, and no ornithopod seems to have the backwards-facing digit I of birds.
 In fact, it is kind of a lousy name for the clade, but rather late in the game to change it...)